 The Ofsted Ready Department: Preparing for a Deep Dive

-The new Ofsted framework really gives more time to look at areas and subjects in some depth: the now-famous Jacques Cousteau ‘deep dive’.
+The current Ofsted framework really gives more time to look at areas and subjects in some depth: the now-famous Jacques Cousteau ‘deep dive’.
 This allows the school time to talk in rich detail about its teaching in different subjects.

-What Is An Ofsted Deep Dive?
+What is an Ofsted Deep Dive?

 Ofsted deep dives are a key part of the new Ofsted Inspection Framework’s curriculum focus.
 An Ofsted inspection of any school, primary or secondary, will now include ‘deep dives’ into particular subjects or areas (e.g. maths or EYFS) which Ofsted will choose and inform you of prior to the inspection.

 “Each deep dive will typically focus on a sample of four to six subjects, looking at a wide variety of pupils in different year groups across that sample.”Ofsted Framework 2022